Student-centric advice and objective recommendations

 Do employers care what I majored in?

 Yes and no. When applying for highly specialized jobs, your major will be extremely important.
 Jobs in STEM, in economics and finance, and in healthcare are typically the ones that lend your major the most weight.
 However, there are many jobs that are not especially concerned with your major.
+Remember, what matters more is that you successfully completed a degree.

-As you gain more experience in the workforce, your major will become less and less relevant to your employers.
+As you gain more experience and professional skills in the workforce, your major will become less and less relevant to your employers.
 Your work experience will become your most valued asset.
 That being said, your major does have influence on the initial work opportunities you secure, so indirectly, it will continue to affect you throughout your career.

 So, although a major is not insignificant to your career potentials, it is a factor to consider.
 But it is one of many.
 Internships and extracurriculars are oftentimes seen as more important, as they demonstrate the real-world work you’ve done.